lukstafi/ppx_minidebug/README.md

 regular expression.
 For example:
 ![PrintBox runtime with collapsible/foldable trees](docs/ppx_minidebug-highlight_term_169.png)

+To limit the highlight noise, some log entries can be excluded from propagating the highlight status using the `exclude_on_path` setting.

 #### `PrintBox` creating helpers with defaults: `debug` and `debug_html`

 The configuration for the above example is more concisely just: